thomascheng88/web_auto_framework/README.md

 # Web Automation Framework Template

-This project contains the files for a simple python based bbd style test automation framework template
+This project contains the files for a simple python based bbd style test automation framework template for desktop web and mobile web

 ### Setup & Configuration Instructions Before Running the Script: